You may have heard of selective hearing, but do you know what causes it and who is affected? Learn more in this week’s latest Audicus blog!

-Selective hearing in the context of trying to process both visual and auditory stimuli (for example, missing out on a doorbell because you were busy reading a book) might occur because we have “limited brain bandwith.”
+Selective hearing in the context of trying to process both visual and auditory stimuli (for example, missing out on a doorbell because you were busy reading a book) might occur because we have “limited brain bandwidth.”
 That is, our brain has a limited capacity to process information, and therefore it can’t process two stimuli at once.

-The idea of “limited brain bandwith” is supported by the fact that certain images can become invisible to us if we are already tuned in to visual stimuli.
+The idea of “limited brain bandwidth” is supported by the fact that certain images can become invisible to us if we are already tuned in to visual stimuli.
 For example, focusing on an interesting game of basketball might distract you from a person walking in the background who you would have noticed otherwise.

 Selective hearing can be harmful in certain contexts.
 Not being able to hear the sound of traffic when crossing the street or missing out on the noise given off by an alarm can prove to be very dangerous.

-You can avoid instances of selective hearing by cutting down on multitasking, avoiding the use of sound technology when walking in public and using hearing aids to make yourself more conscious of your surroundings.
+You can avoid instances of selective hearing by cutting down on multitasking, avoiding the use of sound technology when walking in public, and using hearing aids to make yourself more conscious of your surroundings.